ProjectOpenSea/opensea-stream-discord-webhook/README.md

 # collection-events-discord-webhook
 A sample repo showing how a developer using the OpenSea Firehose API might be able to connect a Discord webhook to send messages whenever new events occur for a collection.

-This particular codebase tracks all event types for 3 collections: Bored Ape Yacht Club, Neon District, and Doodles.
+This particular codebase tracks all event types for 4 collections: Bored Ape Yacht Club, Aurory, Doodles, and Decentraland Wearables.

 ## Setup
 ```bash